-After the cave we were greeted with a breath-taking look out point.
-We had about a minute to take pictures as we heard the next group of Chinese tourist approaching fast.
+After the cave, we were greeted with a breath-taking lookout point.
+We had about a minute to take pictures as we heard the next group of Chinese tourists approaching fast.
 Enjoying the view too much we completely underestimated the time we had.
 After barely making it out we were back on the boat and ready for the next activity.

 We had to kayak through this small cave in the mountain which opened up into this beautiful paradise which allowed us to experience the limestone tower islands from up-close.
 We made our way through the opening and the further away we got from the cave, the quieter it got.
 It was truly magical and an unforgettable experience.
 We were making our way back when we passed a lot of trash in the water.
 After ignoring it for a while, I started to pick it up out of the water and kept it in our boat.

 On our way out of the cave, we spotted some monkeys.
 They are always so cute to look at.
 We were enjoying the show they were putting on for us and then a plastic bag with some bread in it came flying from behind our small kayak.
 With anger in my eyes, I looked at the trash in my boat and at the plastic bag that was now floating in the water.
 As wrong as it is to feed wild animals, I don’t mind it but next time it will be a good idea to remove the bread from the damn plastic bag before throwing it to the monkeys.